EhtheshamPro0102/Web-Scraping-Power-BI/README.md

 ## UAE Foodie Dashboard
-### Webscaping -Talabat-data-with-python-selenium and Visualization with Power-Bi
+### WebScraping -Talabat-data-with-python-selenium and Visualization with Power-Bi
 Discover the UAE's top dining options with insights extracted from Talabat, a leading online food delivery platform.
 This interactive dashboard showcases highly rated restaurants, their best-selling dishes, delivery locations, and diverse cuisines to help you find your next favorite meal effortlessly.

 Data sourced from - [talabat.com/uae/restaurants](https://www.talabat.com/uae/restaurants)